-Your kit contains a number of envelopes, boxes and packages of parts.
+Your kit contains several envelopes, boxes and packages of parts.
 Check the contents of each one carefully against the following lists.
 You may find extra screws, nuts and other small parts provided in case you lose one.
 They may be in a separate bag or mixed in with the others.